jjomarron/Overall/README.md

 Hi everyone, welcome to my GitHub!
-This is my first attempt at creating a repository where I can share my code, elicit feedback, and hopefully pass on what I have learned with others.
+This is my first attempt at creating a repository where I can share my code, solicit feedback, and hopefully pass on what I have learned with others.

 # [About Me](https://www.linkedin.com/in/jackjomarron/)